 Unfortunately, nothing really seems to help melt the fat around their tummies.
 The reason behind this is just the simple fact that it is impossible to lose fat in a specific area of your body.

-If you really want to lose a few inches around your tummy, then it is important to get rid of your body fat altogether.
-Only then do you have the chance to get rid of your excess stomach fat?
+If you really want to lose belly fat, then it is important to get rid of your body fat altogether.
+Only then do you have the chance to get rid of your excess stomach fat.

 The cruel truth is: you cannot influence where your body is storing fat, nor you can influence in which areas it is burned from while on a weight loss diet.
 This is something you should absolutely know and consider before you try to lose fat around your abdomen.